 Home staging has always been a big part of preparing for a home sale and receiving the best offer possible.
 Most realtors understand that a seller, and ultimately the agent, will make more on a home if it is staged properly.
 Decluttering has always been the old standby when it comes to one of the best ways to make a home look appealing.

-There are, however, other methods that realtors will need to learn in order to make the most of each home sale.
+However, there are other methods that realtors will need to learn to make the most of each home sale.
 Making sure a home appears “environmentally friendly” is extremely important.
 This can be done by featuring furniture with natural textures or displaying real plants.
 Other home staging trends include walls that are soft shades of blue instead of the classic beige.

 6. Crumbling Infrastructure